 We present BLEU scores on an unseen 10,000 sentence test set using a single reference translation for each sentence.
 Speed numbers are the end-to-end translation speed in sentences per minute.
-Unless otherwise specified all results are based on a phrase size of 4 and a training set size of 100,000 sentences for English $\rightarrow$ French and 500,000 sentences for English $\rightarrow$ Japanese.
-Unless otherwise noted all the differences between systems are statistically significant at P < 0.01
+All results are based on a training set size of 100,000 sentences and a phrase size of 4, except Table 5.2 which varies the phrase size and Table 5.3 which varies the training set size.

-Comparative results are presented in Table 5.1.
+Results for our system and the comparison systems are presented in Table 5.1.
 Pharaoh monotone refers to Pharaoh with phrase reordering disabled.
+The difference between Pharaoh and the Treelet system is significant at the 99% confidence level under a two-tailed paired t-test.